vickyharp/azure-docs/articles/mysql/flexible-server/overview.md

 ## Monitoring and alerting

 The flexible server service is equipped with built-in performance monitoring and alerting features.
 All Azure metrics have a one-minute frequency, and each metric provides 30 days of history.
 You can configure alerts on the metrics.
-The service exposes host server metrics to monitor resources utilization, allows configuring slow query logs.
+The service exposes host server metrics to monitor resources utilization and allows configuring slow query logs.
 Using these tools, you can quickly optimize your workloads, and configure your server for best performance.
 Azure Database for MySQL Flexible Server is allows you to visualize the slow query and audit logs data using Azure Monitor workbooks.
 With workbooks, you get a flexible canvas for analyzing data and creating rich visual reports within the Azure portal.
 Azure Database for MySQL Flexible Server provides three available workbook templates out of the box viz Server Overview, [Auditing](tutorial-configure-audit.md) and [Query Performance Insights](tutorial-query-performance-insights.md).
 [Query Performance Insights](tutorial-query-performance-insights.md) workbook is designed to help you spend less time troubleshooting database performance by providing such information as:

 * Top N long-running queries and their trends.
 * The query details: view the query text as well as the history of execution with minimum, maximum, average, and standard deviation query time.